-Attractions and Things to do in Crete
+Attractions and Things to Do in Crete, Greece

 1. Palace of Knossos